-FILE UNDER: "kids lose fingers in tug of war, tug of war horror, kids lose fingers tug of war, tug of war horror stories, tug or war horror stories"February 5, 2013
+FILE UNDER: "kids lose fingers in tug of war, tug of war horror, kids lose fingers tug of war"February 5, 2013

 A game of tug of war at a local high school went horribly wrong injuring students, severing several of their fingers.

 The contest was part of the spirit week festivities at South El Monte High School located in California.

 KTLA’s Eric Spielman reports that about 40 students were participating in the game, which was held at lunchtime, according to people attending.

 The rope snapped, and when it did, it somehow severed fingers from the hands of a male and female student.

 Edith Rodriguez is a senior and a soccer player.
 Pablo Ocegueda is also a senior and is active in sports.

 Both were taken by ambulance to County USC Medical Center.
 Doctors on Monday performed surgery on them to reattach the fingers.